 2. IND checks for completeness

-After the application has been received, the IND sends a letter of confirmation to the employer stating the date of receipt and the period within which a decision will be reached.
+After receiving the application, the IND sends a confirmation letter to the employer stating the date of receipt and the period within which a decision will be reached.

 The IND will check to see if the application is complete and if the fees have been paid.
-If any part of the application is incorrect or if documents are missing, the IND will contact the employer with instructions on how to complete the applications.
+If any part of the application needs to be corrected or documents need to be included, the IND will contact the employer with instructions on completing the applications.

 If the application has been submitted online, notifications from the IND will be sent via the My IND portal.

-After the IND confirms that the application is complete, they’ll check to see if the applicant meets the necessary conditions.
-They are required to arrive at a decision within 90 days.
+After the IND confirms that the application is complete, they'll check to see if the applicant meets the necessary conditions.
+They are required to decide within 90 days.

-After arriving in the Netherlands, the applicant will be able to pick up their residence permit in approximately two weeks time.
-The IND will send them a letter when it’s ready to be collected.
-To do so, the applicant will have to make an appointment online at the IND desk.
+After arriving in the Netherlands, the applicant can pick up their residence permit in approximately two weeks.
+The IND will send them a letter when it's ready to be collected.
+To do so, the applicant must make an appointment online at the IND desk.
 Instructions are outlined in the letter.

 Next steps regardless of mvv requirement